alexacker08/mobile-flashcards/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 ## App Overview
 Hey there!
 Seeing that you're now here, I thought I'd take a bit of your time to explain what the App is that you've stumbled up and how it can be useful to you.
 The underlying functionality of this App is to help users study for anything really that would require basic flashcards.
-Please note that the current quizzes are based on a simple "Correct" or "Incorrect" basis.
 More advanced updates to come out in future releases.
 The initial App also comes with "code" themed study cards as a starter however these can be erased and or added upon with ease.

 ## Getting started